-No public comments were received on the DRAFT FY 2022 UPWP during the comment period of May 3 - 17, 2021.
-Only those from ALDOT and FHWA.
-Also, no public comments were received on the FINAL FY 2022 UPWP during the comment period August 30 - September 17, 2021.
-These designated times of public comment constitutes as the 30-day comment period.
+Only comments received were those from ALDOT and FHWA on the DRAFT FY 2023 UPWP during the comment period of May 23 - June 6, 2022.
+This designated time of public comment constitutes towards the 30-day comment period.

 PUBLIC NOTICE